AMERICAN LEGION RIDERS

 Section 1.
 All funds of this chapter shall be deposited in a bank by the Treasurer.
-Withdrawals shall only be made by check signed by Treasurer, President and /or Vice President.
+Withdrawals shall only be made by check signed by Treasurer, Director and /or Assistance Director.

 Section 2.
 Dues will be $10.00 per year.
 This fee will include the member’s spouse.

 Section 3.
 A minimum balance of $2,500 will be maintained in the checking account.
 (Section Added at October 20, 2019 Meeting)